whitecr0wz/whitecr0wz.github.io/_posts/posts/2021-01-14-SLAE-Reverse.md

 #### Theory

-In order to create a Reverse Shellcode, 4 main functions are required:
+In order to create a Reverse Shell, 4 main functions are required:

 + Socket